A full-featured scientific calculator with trig, logarithmic, and statistical functions. Type directly or use the buttons. Supports keyboard input.

 Students across mathematics, physics, chemistry, and engineering rely on scientific calculators daily.
 This online version provides all the same functionality as a physical calculator without requiring you to purchase or carry a separate device.
 It handles everything from basic algebra through advanced calculus prerequisites.

-For a trigonometry class, you might need to find that sin(45) = 0.7071 or that acos(0.5) = 60 degrees.
+For a trigonometry class, you might find that sin(45) = 0.7071 or that acos(0.5) = 60 degrees.
 For a statistics class, you can quickly compute combinations like 52 nCr 5 = 2,598,960 (the number of possible 5-card poker hands from a standard deck).
 For physics, calculating the natural log of a ratio for radioactive decay problems or using exponential functions for circuit analysis becomes straightforward.

 Engineers frequently need trigonometric functions for structural analysis, signal processing, and geometric calculations.
 The logarithmic functions are essential for decibel calculations in audio and telecommunications engineering.
 Powers and roots come into play for electrical circuit analysis, materials science formulas, and dimensional analysis.